-Boussinesq (1842 – 1929) evolved equations that can be used to determine stresses at any point P at a depth z as a result of a surface point load.
+Boussinesq (1842–1929) developed equations that can be used to determine the stress at any point P at a depth z, caused by a surface point load.

 vertical-pressure-within-an-earth-mass-for-boussinesqs-equation